 Ministry of Defence

 It is with particular pride that I now report of us working with the Ministry of Defence at Donnington in Telford.
-Over the last couple of years we have been working with them breeding mason and leaf cutter bees at the depot, with the DE&S (Defence Equipment and Supplies) Donnington Environmental Protection Officer.
+Over the last couple of years we have been working with them breeding mason and leaf cutter bees at the depot, with the DE&S (Defence Equipment and Support) Donnington Environmental Protection Officer.
 The picture on the left shows my 'cobbled together' bee station, with the famous BBC Countryfile bread bin bee nest at MoD Donnington.
 We are using it to study the leafcutter (megachile) solitary bee, which is now an ongoing study after we found the bee living within the depot.
 In September this year we will be ploughing up a grassland area close by in the depot and sowing it down to our prescribed Mason bee mixture of wild flowers, which will then serve as an additional research site.
 This represents a strategically important step forward of collaboration with the Ministry of Defence and Harper Adams University working together, much in the same light as the current association and help of the Royal Air Force.